VetChat Vets advocate for desexing of family pets and responsible breeding. Here’s a deep dive into the ins and outs of desexing pets.

-- Curb those instincts
+2. Curb those instincts

-- Oversupply of pets
+3. Oversupply of pets

-Did you know that approximately 250,000 cats and dogs are put to sleep annually in Australia alone?
+Did you know that thousands of cats and dogs are put to sleep annually in Australia alone?
 It goes without saying that desexing your pet, whether feline, canine or lapine, will prevent unwanted babies.
 As well as being an immediate plus for families who don’t want more than they bargained for, this is a simple way in which you can help minimise the many unwanted pets that are given away, abandoned, or put down each year.

 There is evidence in large and giant breeds of dogs that desexing can delay the closure of growth plates and predispose to some orthopaedic conditions.
-For responsible pet owners who can easily control their pets, it may be ok to wait until they are a year of age to desex.